-STUDIO COURSES IN TECHNICS...
+STUDIO COURSES IN TECHNICS ...

-320, 321.
-Printmaking.
-Fall and spring terms.
-The course may be begun in either term.
-Credit three hours a term.
+320. Graphic Technics.
+One term.
+Credit three hours.
 May be repeated for credit.
 Prerequisite, Courses 300 and 301.
 Study and practice of the methods of engraving, etching, block printing, lithography, and silk screen printing.

 322, 323.
 Methods and Materials of Painting.
 Throughout the year.
 Credit three hours a term.
 Prerequisite, Courses 300 and 301.
 A study of the effect of the various materials, media, and technics upon styles of painting.
 Mosaic, egg tempera, fresco, and the various methods of oil painting will be studied.
 Lectures, discussions, readings, studio exercises, and examinations.